- 19 Jul 2023

 Cost Analyzer (hereafter referred to as "module") has three system-defined roles, and can contain any number of user-defined roles.
 The System-defined roles are:

 The Owner has complete access to the module, including managing users and roles in that module.
 No other role other than Account owner and Owner of the module can manage users and roles.

 The Contributor has access to manage everything within the scope at which it is assigned.

 The Reader has access to read everything at the scope at which it is assigned.

 What is Scope?

-The scope of a role determines at which level in the product, a user has permissions that are specified for that role.
+The scope of a role determines at which level in the module, a user has permissions that are specified for that role.
 The scope of a role in Cost Analyzer can be any of the following:

-1. Entire product
+1. Entire module

 2. Cost Management Group